Statistical Inference of Constrained Stochastic Optimization via Sketched Sequential Quadratic Programming

-For the second part of the results, we assume a higher order moment condition $\eqref{equ:BM:b}$.
-We have

-Thus, $\btheta^i$ has bounded third moment; and \cite[pp. 554]{Wang1995Asymptotic} together with \eqref{equ:I_t_var} give the result (a).
-For (b), we verify Lindeberg's condition.
+Then, \cite[Theorem 1.3.15]{Duflo1997Random} indicates \eqref{equ:I_1t:as} holds.
+This shows the first part~of~the~results.
+For the second part of the results, we assume the condition~$\eqref{equ:BM:b}$ and have Thus, $\btheta^i$ has bounded third moment; and \cite[pp. 554]{Wang1995Asymptotic} together with \eqref{equ:I_t_var} give~the result (a).
+For (b), we verify the Lindeberg's condition.
 For any $\epsilon>0$, we have

 To show the right hand side converges to zero, it suffices to show that each entry of the vector on the right hand side converges to zero.
-In particular, it suffices to show that for any $1\leq k\leq d+m$,
+In particular, we show for any $1\leq k\leq d+m$,